×

 How to arrange a funeral

 After the death has been verified by a medical professional, you can begin making funeral arrangements.
-You do not need a death certificate to arrange a funeral, but the death must be registered.
+You do not need a death certificate to arrange a funeral, but the death must be registered before the funeral can take place.
 The first step to arranging a funeral is to select a funeral director.
 They will take the deceased into their care, and you can start to organise the details.
 If a coroner’s investigation is needed, the funeral can only go ahead once all necessary tests have been completed and the coroner has released the body.

 There are a few options for handling the body after death, the common choice is between cremation or burial.
 There are other options available to you like natural burials and direct cremation.